 Drivers of the School mini bus must follow and understand the requirements outlined in the School Mini Bus Policy.
-Staff must have submitted their driving license information to the Health, Safety and Compliance Manger before the journey.
-Staff should book the mini bus by using the booking form, which is then submitted to North Hall (Appendix A).
 Team lists should also be submitted to the Security Cabin to allow for all pupils to be accounted for.
 The cabin must also be informed of all of the pupils returning after the trip.